 - A. Minimum 3.5in thick brick masonry all framed into combustible wall with a minimum of 12in. brick separation from clay liner to combustibles.
-The fire clay liner shall run from outer surface of brick wall to, but not beyond, the inner surface of chimney flue liner and shall be firmly cemented in place. - B. Solid-insulated, listed factory-built chimney length of the same inside diameter as the chimney connector and having 1in. or more of insulation with a minimum 9in. air space between the outer wall of the chimney length and combustibles. - C. Solid insulated, listed factory-built chimney length with an inside diameter 2in. larger than the chimney connector and having 1in. or more of insulation, serving as a pass-through for a single wall sheet steel chimney connector of minimum 24 gauge thickness, with a minimum 2in. air space between the outer wall of chimney section and combustibles.
+The fire clay liner shall run from outer surface of brick wall to, but not beyond, the inner surface of chimney flue liner and shall be firmly cemented in place. - B. Solid-insulated, listed factory-built chimney length of the same inside diameter as the chimney connector and having 1in. or more of insulation with a minimum 9in. air space between the outer wall of the chimney length and combustibles. - C. Sheet steel chimney connector, minimum 24 gauge in thickness, with a ventilated thimble, minimum 24 gauge in thickness, having two 1in. air channels, separated from combustibles by a minimum of 6in of glass fiber insulation.
+Opening shall be covered, and thimble supported with a sheet steel support, minimum 24 gauge in thickness. - D. Solid insulated, listed factory-built chimney length with an inside diameter 2in, larger than the chimney connector and having 1in. or more of insulation, serving as a pass-through for a single wall sheet steel chimney connector of minimum 24 gauge thickness, with a minimum 2in. air space between the outer wall of chimney section and combustibles.
 Minimum length of chimney section shall be 12in. chimney section spaced 1in. away from connector using sheet steel support plates on both ends of chimney section.
 Opening shall be covered, and chimney section supported on both sides with sheet steel supports securely fastened to wall surfaces of minimum 24-gauge thickness.
 Fasteners used to secure chimney section shall not penetrate chimney flue liner.